munificent/craftinginterpreters/book/statements-and-state.md

 ### Interpreting global variables

-The Interpreter class gets an instance of the new Environment class:
+The Interpreter class gets an instance of the new Environment class.

 ^code environment-field (1 before, 1 after)